Banknotes of the Thai baht: 17th series

 The 17th series banknotes are the current ones issued for circulation in Thailand from 2018 on.
 Since the Thai ritual of printing the current king's portrait on the obverse, the King Bhumibol's passing leading the Bank of Thailand to reissue the new version featuring the new king, Vajiralongkorn's portrait.
 The banknotes's reverses are designed on the idea of the ten kings in the Chakri dynasty's contributions and works on improving the country.
 Each note's reverse contains two kings and their works, sorting from the Rama I to Rama X, from the 20 baht to 1,000 baht, accordingly.

 On 24 March 2022, the 20 baht banknote was reissued as a polymer banknote.
 The 20 baht was selected to be changed from paper to polymer to improve the quality as it is the most widely used banknote and hence quickly gets soiled and damaged.
 The new banknote has the same design as before with some additional polymer-note security features.
+Then on 21 November 2025, the 50 baht and 100 baht notes were also switched from paper to polymer, and also have the same design as before with some additional polymer-note security features.